 If you’re looking for more of the macabre, St. Michan’s crypts and mummified bodies date back centuries.
-Aptly located on Church St. in Dublin 7, you can get in here for €6 (discounts available for students, children, and OAPS).
+Aptly located on Church St. in Dublin 7, it costs €6 per person (discounts available for students, children, and OAPS).

 Little Museum of Dublin